 Alternatively, you can look at other brands online and visit their websites for inspiration.
 There may even be a learning centre where you can sign up as a new brand to understand the key elements that make up the identity of any company.

 A website or online company may offer a free guide with concrete examples of how these guidelines and elements helped shape their brand.
-And we’d strongly recommend taking a look at the mission statement of each brand to understand them better.
+And we’d strongly recommend looking at each brand’s mission statement to understand them better.

-Most brands choose to hire marketing professionals and web designers to help them create content guidelines and get a consistent look throughout their website.
-You can decide to take this option once you have understood these essential elements.
+Most brands choose to hire marketing professionals and web designers to help them create content guidelines and get a consistent look throughout their websites.
+You can take this option once you understand these essential elements.

-Take a look at some of the top brands on the market — from Adidas to Samsung, Rolex, or even Domino’s.
+Look at some of the top brands on the market — from Adidas to Samsung, Rolex, or even Domino’s.
 What do these brands have in common?
-For starters, they all have a unique company logo, different font, colour palette, and brand equity.
+They all have a unique company logo, different font, colour palette, and brand equity.

 These are the corporate design assets of each brand.
-And to create a strong brand identity, you need to have a concrete design plan for your brand.
-So, here are the key elements of developing your brand design.
+And to create a strong identity, you need to have a concrete design plan for your brand.
+So, here are the key elements to consider when you create a brand style.

 1. Colour Palette